sbnb-irb/chemical-checker/README.md

-# :warning: Note for Editors and Reviewers

 This repository is the one currently being used to develop the Chemical Checker (CC) in our SB&NB laboratory.
 As such, the repository contains a significant number of functionalities and data not presented in the primary CC manuscript.

 Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
-Installation guides found below are for SB&NB users only.
+Installation guides found below are mainly addressed to SB&NB users.
 As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be accessed easily through a [REST API](https://chemicalchecker.com/help) or downloaded as [data files](https://chemicalchecker.com/downloads).

-Please feel free to explore any of the scripts inside this repository.
-The most relevant to the paper being revised are found under:
-* Data pre-processing: `packages/scripts/preprocess/`.
-* Signature production: `package/chemicalchecker/core/{sign1.py sign2.py}`.

 # Chemical Checker